-ClearCorrect was founded in 2006 and is the main competitor to Invisalign.
-The process and experience for getting these aligners are quite similar to that of Invisalign.
+ClearCorrect was founded in 2006 and is the main competitor to Invisalign in the UK.
+The process and experience for getting these aligners are quite similar to the Invisalign system.
 Your dentist or orthodontist must register to be a ClearCorrect provider, and then ClearCorrect sends them the materials needed to straighten your teeth.

-You then have regular in-office visits with your dentist or orthodontist as you would with regular braces.
+You have regular in-office visits with your dentist or orthodontist as you would with regular braces.
 ClearCorrect aligners are made from thinner material than Invisalign aligners, which their website claims make them less noticeable.
-But it could be argued that the thinner aligners are more prone to break, while others say they are more comfortable.
+It could be argued that the thinner aligners are more prone to break, while others say they are more comfortable.

 Then there's the price.
 ClearCorrect market themselves as a cheaper Invisalign alternative, and you might save a few hundred pounds by choosing them.
 However, they still aren't as cheap as at-home solutions, except perhaps for very mild cases.
-Our full ClearCorrect article explains more about what makes these aligners different to Invisalign.
+Read more about ClearCorrect vs Invisalign in our separate guide which explores these two brands in more detail.

 Quick Straight Teeth

-Quick Straight Teeth, and a similar competitor Six Month Smiles, work on just the front six to eight teeth to make treatment as quick and affordable as possible.
-You still visit a dentist throughout the treatment, so you could see these as an in-between option if you don't need Invisalign Full but do still want in-office treatment.
+Quick Straight Teeth, and similar competitors Six Month Smiles, work on just the front six to eight teeth to make treatment as quick and affordable as possible.
+You still visit a dentist throughout the treatment, so you could see these as an in-between option if you don't need Invisalign Comprehensive but do still want in-office treatment.

-Below is a quick summary table comparing some of the in-office Invisalign alternatives.
-Others like Smilelign, ClearSmile, Inman Aligners and Six Month Smiles are all similar options that your dentist might offer.
+Below is a quick summary table comparing some of the in-office Invisalign equivalents.
+Others like Smilelign aligners, ClearSmile, Inman Aligners and Six Month Smiles are all similar options that your dentist might offer.

 Are at-home aligners really a good alternative?

-We can say that Straight My Teeth are a good option if you:
+We can say that these companies are a good option if you: